WooCommerce Pricing: How Much Does it Cost to Run a Store?

 6. Can you easily scale?
 As your site grows, make sure that you can upgrade your hosting plan without needing to migrate.

-Read more about WooCommerce hosting options and the performance measures you should expect.
+Read more about WooCommerce hosting options.

 With WooCommerce, you have a lot more control over what you spend, and when you invest it, than with most other ecommerce platforms.

-Hosting can be as little as $3.95 per month and as high as $5,000.
+Hosting can be as little as $3.99 per month and as high as $5,000.
 Most hosts offer an initial free or low-cost period, with discounts when you buy hosting services for two or more years.

-list of hosting recommendations from WooCommerce
+grid of hosting solutions for WooCommerce

-The next cost is registering a domain, or site name.
-Like hosting, domain registration often comes at an inexpensive introductory price that rises over time, with discounts when you buy multiple years of service.
+Like hosting, domain registration often comes at an inexpensive introductory price that increases over time, with discounts when you buy multiple years of service.
 Expect to pay about $15 per year for each domain name you use.
+However, some high-value or privately-held domain names can cost significantly more.

-Hosting costs: $120 per year (average)
+Hosting costs: $120 per year (on average, but varies widely)

 Domain registration: $15 on average, but could be much more expensive if purchasing a domain from a private seller